Rezwanul-Haque/recommendation_system_projects/README.md

 ### Content-based systems
     recommendations based on a user profile and metadata it has on particular items.
     Example: Netflix.
+  #### Plot description-based recommender
+    model compares the descriptions and taglines of different movies, and provides recommendations that have the most similar plot descriptions
+  #### Metadata-based recommender
+    model takes a host of features, such as genres, keywords, cast, and crew, into consideration and provides recommendations that are the most similar with respect to the aforementioned features.
 ### Knowledge-based recommenders
     Knowledge-based recommenders are used for items that are very rarely bought.
     Example: Real estate purchase.